jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

   (c) an amount is derived by the company from another company on liquidation of the other company that is excluded from being a dividend as a result of section CD 26(2)﻿(b) and this section; or
   (d) an amount is derived by the company that is attributable to a revaluation of livestock in the 1992–93 tax year or a later tax year under section 86D of the Income Tax Act 1976 or section EC 16 (Valuation under herd scheme) or EC 20 (Herd livestock disposed of before values determined); or
   (db) an amount is derived by the company that is attributable to the difference between the consideration for disposal or acquisition of livestock and the value of that livestock under section EC 4C (Value and timing of transfers); or
-  (dc) an amount is derived by the company that is subject to section HC 38(3) (Beneficiary income of certain close companies); or
+  (dc) an amount is derived by the company that is subject to section HC 38(3) (Beneficiary income of certain close companies), in which case the capital gain amount is this amount less the tax paid by the trustee in respect of the amount under section HC 24 (Trustees’ obligations); or
   (e) the amount is described in section CZ 9(1) (Available capital distribution amount: 1965 and 1985–1992).
 Disposal of shares received in a share-for-share exchange (7B) A company that sells or transfers to a person that is not associated, for consideration, shares that are capital property, and the shares were received by the company in a share-for-share exchange to which section CD 43(9) and (10) (Available subscribed capital (ASC) amount) apply, has a capital gain amount, in addition to any other capital gain amount, equal to the subscriptions amount not included, because of the application of section CD 43(10), for the relevant issue of the company’s shares in the share-for-share exchange.